paldhous/ucsc/2020/multimedia-journalism/md/index.md

 - #### Jan 15, 10.30am: [Basic charts with Plotly](basic-charts.html)
  We'll use the [Plotly](https://plot.ly/online-chart-maker/) web app to make a variety of static and interactive charts.

  - **Assignment:** Progress report on your data visualization project.
 Share your data, and any preliminary charts.
-Detail any obstacles. **Due Fri Feb 8 at 8pm.**
+Detail any obstacles. **Due Sat Feb 8 at 8pm.**

 - #### Feb 5, 8.30am: [Processing data with R](data-processing-r.html)